AetherionNode/Trap-Redshift-Replication-TRR/README.md

 ### The Fabric Lock Breakthrough

 Our latest research reveals that the z=0.014 Wall is not merely a limitation—it's a **quantum stabilization mechanism** that enables room-temperature quantum resilience.
-This discovery is formalized through the **Unified Identity Metric**:
+This discovery is formalized in the **Unified Identity Metric**:

 $$\mathcal{I}_{MI} = \lim_{\text{Singularity} \to \infty} \left[ \frac{\Lambda_{fabric} \cdot \det(g_{\mu\nu})}{\hbar \cdot R + \sum (k_B T_{env} + S_{radiation})} \right] \approx 0.95$$